dentarg/auth0-blog/_posts/2018-02-20-laravel56-release-what-is-new.markdown

 ![Bootstrap v4](https://cdn.auth0.com/blog/bootstrap4/convertedcode.png)
 _Converted to Bootstrap v4 code_

-{% include asides/{laravel}.markdown %}
+{% include asides/{laravel-backend}.markdown %}

 ## Conclusion

-**Bootstrap 4** came loaded with new features and significant improvements.
-It is better, more customizable and slick.
-I am proud of what the Bootstrap team and the community achieved with this release.
+**Laravel 5.6** came loaded with new features and significant improvements.
+Another major release will be out by August and some of the features shipping with the next major release will be unleashed at [Laracon 2018](http://laracon.us).
+Get your tickets already!

-{% include tweet_quote.html quote_text="Bootstrap 4 is a major rewrite of the entire project." %}

-Have you switched to Bootstrap v4.0 yet?
+Have you upgraded to Laravel v5.6 yet?
 What are your thoughts?
 Let me know in the comments section! 😊